 Once you have created a custom stylesheet, you will need to store it somewhere.
 It is not recommended that you store it in the plugin folder structure as this may be overwritten in the event of an upgrade.

-There are a total of four stylesheets included in the plugin download that you may use as a starting point:
+There are a total of eleven stylesheets included in the plugin download that you may use as a starting point: